The Council of American Master Mariners, Inc.

 The Tampa Bay Chapter serves the Tampa Bay and Central Florida areas.
 We are a fraternal and benevolent society,

 contributing to the best interests and well being of its members both professionally and socially.
+The Tampa Bay Chapter celebrated its 25th anniversary as CAMM Charter on November 14th, 2014.

 Our mission is to recognize, foster and otherwise assist all wise and provident measures dedicated to the furtherance